vunf1/Dynamic-Database/README.md

 # **Image Database Manager**

-This project is a **PyQt5-based GUI application** that manages an image database by extracting data from a table, checking for folder paths based on specific patterns, and opening corresponding folders in the file explorer.
+This project is a **PyQt5-based GUI application** that manages an image database by extracting data and create a table, checking for folder paths based on specific patterns, and opening corresponding folders in the file explorer.

 ---